 8. Check for cashback

-Once you’ve found your perfect car hire deal then always remember to check for cashback at Top Cashback, Quidco or try your luck at Boom25 to see if you can save even more money.
+Once you’ve found your perfect car hire deal then always remember to check for cashback at Top Cashback or Quidco to see if you can save even more money.
 Getting cashback costs you nothing and means you’re making a saving on something you are going to purchase anyway.
 It still amazes me how many people I know who don’t use cashback sites.
 It’s basically money off all the things you are already buying and takes only a moment extra of your time.

 Get discounts on family attractions and travel